zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-group.md

 **Kubernetes Version**

-Group snapshots are supported in following Kubernetes versions
+Group snapshots are supported in following Kubernetes versions:

 * 1.10 and above
 * 1.9.4 and above
 * 1.8.9 and above